JoshGrant5/tweeter/README.md

 ## Screenshots

 !['Compose tweet to post.'](https://github.com/JoshGrant5/tweeter/blob/master/public/images/compose-tweet.png)

+Let's start tweeting!!

 !['Uh oh!
 This tweet is too many characters.'](https://github.com/JoshGrant5/tweeter/blob/master/public/images/tweet-too-long.png)

+Character limit of 140.

 !['Layout changes once viewport shrinks below 1024px in width.'](https://github.com/JoshGrant5/tweeter/blob/master/public/images/viewport-shrink1.png)

+Layout changes when the viewport shrinks below 1024px in width.

 !['On scroll, the write-new-tweet button in the navbar is replaced by a back-to-top button in the bottom right corner.'](https://github.com/JoshGrant5/tweeter/blob/master/public/images/viewport-shrink2.png)

+On scroll, the write-new-twet button in the navbar is replaced by a back-to-top button in the bottom right corner.

 ## Getting Started